-- Never start a chainsaw unless the bar, chain and all covers are fitted correctly.
+Never start a chain saw unless the bar, chain and all covers are fitted correctly.
 See instructions under the heading Assembly.
-Without a bar and chain attached to the chainsaw the clutch can come loose and cause serious injury. - The chain brake should be activated when starting.
-See instructions under the heading Start and stop.
+Without a bar and chain attached to the chain saw the clutch can come loose and cause serious injury.

+The chain brake should be activated when starting.
+Se instructions under the heading Start and stop.
 Do not drop start.
 This method is very dangerous because you may lose control of the saw.

-(48) - Never start the machine indoors.
-Exhaust fumes can be dangerous if inhaled. - Observe your surroundings and make sure that there is no risk of people or animals coming into contact with the cutting equipment. - Always hold the saw with both hands.
+Never start the machine indoors.
+Exhaust fumes can be dangerous if inhaled.

+Observe your surroundings and make sure that there is no risk of people or animals coming into contact with the cutting equipment.

+Always hold the saw with both hands.
 The right hand should be on the rear handle, and the left hand on the front handle.
 All people, whether right or left handed, should use this grip.
-Use a firm grip with thumbs and fingers encircling the chain saw handles. - The chain brake is released by moving the front hand guard marked "PULL BACK TO RESET" back, towards the front handle.
+Use a firm grip with thumbs and fingers encircling the chain saw handles.

-Stopping

-Stop the engine by pushing the start/stop switch down.
-(13)
+The engine is stopped by pushing the stop switch to the stop position.

-CAUTION!
-The start/stop switch automatically returns to run position.
-To avoid involuntary start up, the spark plug cap must always be removed from the spark plug when the machine is unsupervised.
-(49)

-Before use: (50)
+Before use:

-- 1 Check that the chain brake works correctly and is not damaged. - 2 Check that the rear right hand guard is not damaged. - 3 Check that the throttle trigger lockout works correctly and is not damaged. - 4 Check that the stop switch works correctly and is not damaged. - 5 Check that all handles are free from oil. - 6 Check that the anti vibration system works and is not damaged. - 7 Check that the muffler is securely attached and not damaged. - 8 Check that all parts of the chainsaw are tightened correctly and that they are not damaged or missing. - 9 Check that the chain catcher is in place and not damaged. - 10 Check the chain tension.
+- 1 Check that the chain brake works correctly and is not damaged. - 2 Check that the rear right hand guard is not damaged. - 3 Check that the throttle lockout works correctly and is not damaged. - 4 Check that the stop switch works correctly and is not damaged. - 5 Check that all handles are free from oil. - 6 Check that the anti vibration system works and is not damaged. - 7 Check that the muffler is securely attached and not damaged. - 8 Check that all parts of the chain saw are tightened correctly and that they are not damaged or missing. - 9 Check that the chain catcher is in place and not damaged.
+Replace it if necessary with an aluminium chain catcher (is available as spare part). - 10 Check the chain tension.